Website and Data Usage Policies

-- Sample name — a unique identifier for each sequenced specimen
+- Specimen collector sample ID - a unique identifier for each sequenced specimen

-- Sample collected by — the name of the health authority that collected the original sample
+- Sample collected by - the name of the agency that collected the original sample

-- Sequence submitted by — the name of the health authority that generated the sequence
+- Sequence submitted by - the name of the agency that generated the sequence

 - Sample collection date - the date on which the sample was collected